NGO Activism: Exposure vs. Influence: Introduction

 \section{Introduction}

-Non-governmental organizations (NGOs) are increasingly prominent actors in shaping firms’ environmental and social policies \citep{baron2001private, egorov2017private, yaziji2009ngos}.
-Yet, their strategic choices remain poorly understood.
-Much of the literature treats NGOs as either principled advocates motivated by social good \citep{besley2005competition, benabou2006incentives, daubanes2019rise} or as dysfunctional entities prone to corporate capture and strategic manipulation \citep{grossman1994protection, bertrand2020tax, akey2021hacking}.
-We argue and demonstrate empirically that NGOs adapt their strategies in response to incentives, shaping which stakeholders they engage and ultimately affecting the social and environmental performance of targeted firms.
+Non-governmental organizations (NGOs) increasingly shape firms’ environmental and social policies \citep[e.g.,][]{baron2001private, yaziji2009ngos}.
+Yet, because NGOs rarely disclose their internal decision-making, their strategic behavior remains largely unobserved \citep{maxwell2012economic}.
+This opacity has divided the literature into two competing views: NGOs are seen either as principled social advocates \citep{besley2005competition,benabou2006incentives,daubanes2019rise} or as agents of strategic capture \citep{grossman1994protection,bertrand2020tax,akey2021hacking}.
+We provide an alternative framework and empirical evidence showing that NGOs respond systematically to stakeholder incentives, coordinate their social demands and translate them into corporate action.

-To study how NGOs respond to incentives and their implications for firms, we focus on a setting where firms are especially exposed to outside pressure: the Annual General Meeting (AGM).
-AGMs are predictable focal points at which executives present results, shareholders vote on proposals, and media attention peaks \citep{fioretti2024shared}.
-Figure~\ref{fig:intro_fig} shows that NGO campaigns cluster heavily around AGM weeks: incidence is four to six times higher than in non-AGM weeks (Panel a), and media coverage spikes simultaneously (Panel b).
-These striking patterns raise a central question: do NGOs target AGMs mainly to maximize \textit{exposure}, or do they also use campaigns to exert \textit{influence} over corporate outcomes?
+A rare opportunity to observe these strategic responses arises from campaign timing.
+NGO campaigns must be public to be effective, and their timing provides one of the few visible choices NGOs make.
+We focus on how NGOs align campaigns with a moment when firms are uniquely exposed to outside scrutiny: the Annual General Meeting (AGM).
+AGMs are predictable focal events at which executives report results, shareholders vote, and media attention peaks \citep{fioretti2024shared}.
+Panel~(a) of Figure~\ref{fig:intro_fig} shows that NGO campaigns are five to six times more likely to occur in AGM weeks than at other times, and Panel~(b) shows that media coverage of targeted firms peaks at the same moment.
+These patterns raise a central question: do NGOs target AGMs primarily to maximize \emph{exposure}, or do they use campaign timing to exert \emph{influence} on firms?
+Is there a tradeoff between exposure and influence?
+More broadly, what incentives shape NGO strategy, and how do their choices affect the firms they target?

-Examining campaign timing reveals that younger NGOs concentrate campaigns on the AGM date, where visibility is maximized but most shareholder votes are already casted \citep{gent2015reputation, bebchuk2020dancing}.
-These campaigns cannot change immediate voting outcomes but are found to mobilize other stakeholders, such as future shareholder proponents.
-For instance, as the NGO \textit{Public Eye} put it in its 2025 campaign timed on the AGM date of \textit{Inditex}: ``As shareholders, you have the power to put Inditex on a sustainable course'' \citep{cleanclothes2025inditexagm}.
-Indeed, we find little evidence that other stakeholders are moved by these campaigns.
-For example, we find no evidence that sales are differently affected based on campaign timing relative to the AGM date, indicating that consumers may not be the main audience of NGOs.